immahidhar/immahidhar.github.io/content/hero/index.md

 ---
-title: 'Hello, my name is'
+title: 'Hi there! my name is'
-name: 'Yashita Namdeo'
+name: 'Mahidhar Reddy Narala'
 subtitle: 'I love exploring new things!'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+I'm a passionate Software Engineer with a penchant for dabbling in things I find curious.
+Primarily interested in Backend Development and Data Science.

-I enjoy learning new skills and implementing them in real life!
+I enjoy learning new skills and tinkering with new technologies!